nikitavoloboev/data/text-editors/sublime-text/sublime-text.md

 I use [many plugins](sublime-text-plugins.md) together with [Ayu theme](https://github.com/dempfi/ayu).

 ## Tricks I use
-- I made a km macro that I binded with `v + r` to open `temp-notes.md` file I have saved on my system in Sublime.
+- I made a km macro that I binded with `v + t` to open `temp-notes.md` file I saved on my system in Sublime.
 It acts as a kind of quick dump buffer for writing a thing that will be deleted afterwards.
 I can use my vim mode to fast edit text and the paste the text I wrote to another app like Google docs.
 - I [binded jj](https://github.com/nikitavoloboev/dotfiles/blob/master/sublime/Default%20(OSX).sublime-keymap) to go to normal mode from insert.
 This way when I load a file in sublime, it doesn't sometimes immediately go to normal mode.
 So I can instantly open file and safely spam j to go down a page without writing the j's.

 ## Packages I use